kevpham123/CCAO-Case-Study/README.md

 ├── README.md           # Project documentation
 ├── projA1.ipynb        # Code for EDA process
 ├── projA1.ipynb        # Code for Modeling
+├── feature.py          # function used for pipeline
+├── utils.py            # function used linear regression model
 ├── data/               # Data directory
 ├── images/             # Images used in the notebook
 ```